SpaceX’s, the crew-4 mission

 NASA astronaut Jessica Watkins

-The NASA astronaut Jessica Watkins will support Crew-4 commander and pilot in monitoring the spacecraft during the intense push and pull phases of flight.
+The NASA astronaut Jessica Watkins will support the Crew-4 commander and pilot in monitoring the spacecraft during the intense push and pull phases of flight.

 Prior to launching aboard the ISS, she will be a flight engineer on Expedition 67.
 Watkins grew up in Lafayette, Colorado, and attended Stanford University in Palo Alto, California, and the University of California, Los Angeles, where she studied geology.
 She has worked with NASA’s Jet Propulsion Laboratory in Pasadena, California, studying the Martian surface as a geologist.
 She was selected as a NASA astronaut in 2017 and will make her first space tour.